migsilva89/Assets-Management-API/README.md

 - You can also view the API documentation by clicking on the "Model" or "Schema" tabs.
 These tabs provide information on the data structures used by the API.

-## Deployment

-To deploy the API to a production environment, you can use a cloud-based service such as AWS, Heroku, or DigitalOcean.
-These services typically provide a platform for running Node.js applications, along with a variety of tools for managing deployments, scaling, and monitoring.
-You can also use a containerization tool like Docker to package your application and its dependencies into a single image that can be deployed to any platform that supports Docker.

-Tips or advice on how to improve are very welcome, thank you all!
+### Tips or advice on how to improve are very welcome, thank you all!

 [Linkedin](https://www.linkedin.com/in/miguelmpsilva/)